nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### Mark task as done: `done`
 * Format: `done <index>...`<br><br>
-Marks one or more task in the task list as done using index of the task.
-Tasks that are marked as done are moved to the bottom of the list in their respective sections.<br>
+Marks one or more todo, deadline or event tasks already inside TasKitty as done using index of the task.
+Tasks that are marked as done are moved to the bottom of their respective lists.<br>
 <img src="images/DoneCallout.png" width="900"><br>
 Example: